SyedFahad-CS/WallofLove/README.md

 ## Built with
-HTML, CSS and vannila Js
+HTML, CSS and Vanilla JS

 ## Demo
 You can see live demo [here](https://walloflove.netlify.app).